openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 **_Note:_** _On modern Linux distributions, the getStorageVolumes() method returns objects corresponding to physical devices and network drives mounted at particular locations._

-The File.getRootDirectories() method lists the root directories (see [“Pointing to the file system root” on](#696154181379824-_bookmark409) [page 673](#696154181379824-_bookmark409).
+The File.getRootDirectories() method lists the root directories (see ["Pointing to the file system root" on](#696154181379824-_bookmark409) [page 673](#696154181379824-_bookmark409).
 However, the StorageVolume objects (enumerated by the StorageVolumeInfo.getStorageVolumes() method) provides more information about the storage volumes.

 You can use the spaceAvailable property of the rootDirectory property of a StorageVolume object to get the space available on a storage volume.
 (See

-“Determining space available on a volume” on page 680
+"Determining space available on a volume" on page 680

 .)